'American Idol' Reboot Has 3 Potential Problems, But The Pitch Ain't One

 Which reminds me of another issue ...

-Problem No. 2: The show's focus on unknown contestants limits its star power.
+Problem No. 2: The show's focus on the unknown contestants limits its star power.

 Consider this comment from judge and country star Luke Bryan: "When you look at what we're trying to do with American Idol, it's not about what me and Lionel [Richie] and Katy [Perry] are doing," he says, referring to his fellow judges.
 "It's about watching the star be born, right in front of your eyes."